 The moment we stopped to experience where the Chobe River and Zambezi River meet my heart was complete, I had achieved a massive milestone on my bucket list and been to the four corners of Africa.
 The trip could have ended here and I would have been ok.
 However, our captain restarted the boat motor and took us to the shore under the Kazungula bridge.
 Here we got to see and enter the ferry that would allow people and goods to cross into Zambia before the Kazungula Bridge was built.

 The entire place was like a dream come true and I did not want to wake up.
 But this was just the beginning of the most exciting trip in my life so far.
-We left the Chobe river happy tourists and headed out of Botswana and into Namibia.
+We left the Chobe River happy tourists and headed out of Botswana and into Namibia.

 Namibia was on my destination list, but I wrote it as a by the way, not knowing that I would ever visit it.
 When we got through border control I had to kiss the ground to know I was not dreaming.

-Our first stop in Namibia was Grootfontein, this was one of the longest drives on our trip, we got here late into the night.
+Our first stop in Namibia was Grootfontein, one of the longest drives on our trip, we got here late into the night.
 Waking up the next morning was probably one of the saddest moments of this trip…because even when you are enjoying life bad things still happen to the people you love and they did.
 This meant that we had to re-route our trip for my friend to get to the closest international airport in Namibia which was in Windhoek.
 Before getting to Windhoek we did a game drive at Etosha National Park.
 Here we got to see; Giraffes, Zebras, Ostriches, Hartebeests, Impalas, Jackals and Elephants.

 Being a Kenyan means I have seen most of these animals before, however, the Zebras and Giraffes look slightly different from those that we have in Kenya.